Who Owns The Door?

 Taking Ownership of the Channel

-It may sound harsh, but in today’s world, you must innovate or die.
+It may sound harsh, but in today’s world, we must innovate or die.
 Our industry is no exception, and if companies are unwilling or unable to find new ways of providing value to customers, they will not survive the imminent collapse of the existing sales channel.

 Ultimately, we are not competitors; we are partners.
 By dedicating ourselves to ongoing collaboration and the relentless pursuit of innovation on behalf of our clients, we can deliver on the promise of totally integrated safety and security solutions and move our industry forward with greater efficiency, effectiveness, and profitability.